 Unlike a conventional spherical lens, a "cylinder lens" has curvature along only one axis, as shown in the first figure.
 Cylinder lenses are useful in applications where light needs to be manipulated in only one direction.
 The example shown is a plano-convex positive lens, which brings parallel rays to a line focus.Read More >

-We just completed our 2017 customer survey, and Ross Optical once again received high marks for customer service, technical expertise, quality and delivery.
-On overall performance, 92% of customers rated Ross above average or excellent.Read More >
+With the completion of our 2020 customer service survey, Ross Optical is pleased to once again receive high marks for customer service, technical expertise, quality, and delivery.
+This year, 100% of customers rated Ross above average or excellent!